 Furthermore, it will be your biggest regret if you miss the Deep Fried Taro Ball at the night market.
 The shop named Liu Yu Zai, and you have to get in a long line till your turn to buy.
 Here, they have 2 types of fried taro balls including a normal one, added pork, and another one with salted egg yolk.
 Remember me, don’t miss trying this dish!

 Also, there are more foods and drinks at Ningxia night market which you can try such as beef noodle, fried oyster cake, Rong’s pork liver, Ya-tou-Zheng-Er-dai, A-Tong A-Bao SishenTang, Lin-zhen-yao, herbal tea, and purple milk tea, etc.

 And Many Many More

-Yes, Taipei actually has many more interesting night markets for you to spend days discovering them all.
-Besides the four markets that I had a chance to go to, here is the list of the others in Taipei that you can take a visit:
+Yes, Taipei actually has many more interesting night markets for you to spend days discovering.
+Besides the four markets that I had a chance to go to, here is the list of the others in Taipei that you can take visit:

 5. Huaxi Night Market